ricepteacher/CTQuestions/logic/readme.md

-**This category of questions will ask the students to solve non-algorithmic puzzles to encourage rigorous reasoning and case analysis. **
+**This category of questions will ask the students to solve non-algorithmic puzzles to encourage rigorous reasoning and case analysis**

 Example: